Numerical studies on the self-similar collapse of the alpha-patches problem: The numerical method

+with standard methods, such as a trapezoidal rule or Gaussian quadrature, may be inaccurate if the domain is not partitioned into a grid that is fine enough to capture potential sharp features such as those displayed in Fig. \ref{integrand}.
+On the other hand, these sharp features are not always present and if this is not the case a fine grid should not be necessary.
+In order to handle both possibilities accurately, our perspective for evaluating the above integral is to consider the following ordinary differential equation:

 with initial condition $Y(p=0)=0$.
-With this choice the integrated function will be such that $Y(p=1)=A$.
-The integration method used is a variable step 5$^{th}$ order Runge-Kutta method (see \cite{nume}), thus ensuring it will appropriately track steep variations.
+With this choice, the integrated function will be such that $Y(p=1)=A$.
+The integration method used is a variable step 5$^{th}$ order Runge-Kutta method (see \cite{nume}), thus ensuring it will appropriately track steep variations if required.

-The evaluation of $w(p)$ must be done with a lot of care to avoid round off errors.
-This is correctly done if the denominator in Eq. (\ref{int}) is computed as follows.
-First the polynomial in $p$ is expanded and the coefficient of each monomial in $p$ is evaluated.
-Second these terms are added up.
+The evaluation of $w(p)$ must be conducted with great care to avoid round-off errors.
+This can be done correctly if the denominator in Eq. (\ref{int}) is computed as follows: First the polynomial in $p$ is expanded and the coefficient of each monomial in $p$ is evaluated; secondly, these terms are added up.